 Using its patented, water-based and eco-friendly process for separating oil bodies (oleosomes), protein concentrates and isolates from oilseeds like canola, safflower and hempseed, Botaneco has created a unique, sustainable delivery system for food, feed and personal care products like moisturizers and sunscreen.

-And with the $5.3 million co-investment announced last June from PIC, they’ve been able to accelerate the commercialization of their products for distribution to global markets.
+And with the $5.3 million co-investment announced last June from Protein Industries Canada, they’ve been able to accelerate the commercialization of their products for distribution to global markets.

-“We’re extremely proud to have been PIC’s first co-investment and understand and embrace the responsibility we have to turn that investment into new jobs, new technology and new opportunities for the entire Canadian economy,” said Szarko.
+“We’re extremely proud to have been Protein Industries Canada’s first co-investment and understand and embrace the responsibility we have to turn that investment into new jobs, new technology and new opportunities for the entire Canadian economy,” said Szarko.
 “Looking specifically at oilseeds, there is a real opportunity here to transform the way they’re processed and target higher value markets.”

 Started in 2013, Botaneco currently employs 24 people at its head office and two operating facilities in Calgary as well as its U.S. personal care sales office in New Jersey.
 Since its inception, Botaneco’s mission has been to create healthier and more affordable food, feed and topical beauty products.

 “If you look at traditional oilseed processing, it’s been primarily focused on the lowest value markets,” said Szarko.
 “We’re reimagining the processing of oilseeds to target high value markets.
 This will create opportunity for Canadian agriculture by transforming traditional processing using our agri-innovation to create new value that will positively impact people, our agricultural community, economies, and even our planet.”

 Szarko believes that one of the biggest benefits of partnering with Protein Industries Canada is the real collaboration it has sparked between government, industry and world class research centres.